luca-miniati/cascade/README.md

 ## About The Project

-What is ProsperZero?
-ProsperZero is an autonomous Peer-to-Peer (P2P) Loan Optimization Agent.
+Cascade is an autonomous Peer-to-Peer (P2P) Loan Optimization Agent.
 It automates the process of purchasing loans on Prosper through its API.
-ProsperZero uses linear programming combined with machine learning to optimize a portfolio of loans, hands-free.
+Cascade uses linear programming combined with machine learning to optimize a portfolio of loans, hands-free.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>